rjones-lf/iroha/docs/source/getting_started/index.rst

 .. code-block:: shell

-  git clone -b develop https://github.com/hyperledger/iroha --depth=1
+  git clone -b dev https://github.com/hyperledger/iroha --depth=1

 .. hint:: ``--depth=1`` option allows us to download only latest commit and save some time and bandwidth.
 If you want to get a full commit history, you